Vihnie/Vihnie/README.md

 - 👋 Hi, I’m @Vihnie
-- 👀 I’m interested in coding and programming
+- 👀 I’m a full stack web developer and Software engineer
 - 🌱 I’m currently learning in JKUAT
-- 💞️ I’m looking to collaborate on coding extensivi
+- 💞️ I’m looking to collaborate in Tech-related stuff
-- 📫 How to reach me ...
+- 📫 Reach out.. omugavinich@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...The Indomitable hacker
 - ⚡ Fun fact: ...
+Master Vin

 <!---
 Vihnie/Vihnie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.